Boston Discount Malls: Assembly Row vs Wrentham Outlets

 Assembly Row, by contrast, is only about 1.5 miles from downtown Boston.

 The easiest way to come is on the T (Boston's subway).
 Take the Orange Line to the new Assembly station - less than 5 minutes (3 stops) from North Station or 10 minutes (6 stops) from Downtown Crossing.

-If you choose to drive, you can park for free in a large lot (although do note that street meters are NOT free).
+If you choose to drive, you can park in the onsite garage.

 Bottom line: Assembly Row is much faster and more convenient to get to from Boston, especially if you don't have a car.

-However . . . if you are planning to buy a lot of upscale or designer brands that you can find only at Wrentham Outlets, your savings will more than offset the cost of coming by motor coach or renting a Zipcar.
+However . . . if you are planning to buy a lot of upscale or designer brands that you can find only at Wrentham Outlets, your savings will more than offset the cost of coming by express bus or renting a Zipcar.

-Of course discounts, sales, and promotions vary by store - but the good news is that for those stores located in both Assembly Square and Wrentham Village, you will find identical discounts and sales, even though stock may vary somewhat.
+Of course discounts, sales, and promotions vary by store - but the good news is that for those stores located in both Assembly Square and Wrentham Village, you will find identical discounts and sales, even though stock may vary.